1Elaigwu/Food-Price-Dynamics/README.md

 Moreover, promoting transparency, accountability, and open data initiatives is crucial to empowering citizens, civil society organizations, and the media to access, analyze, and interpret food price and inflation data.
 Fostering a culture of data-driven decision-making, knowledge sharing, and public engagement can promote greater social inclusion and democratic governance.

 ### License
-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
-Copyright [2023] [Peter Elaigwu Okewu]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.